 Lower Risk of Allergies and Better Eyesight

 Your breast milk has the ability to help protect your baby from getting allergies, as well as help them develop better eyesight.
-Specifically, Vitamin C in your breast milk helps with allergies prevention while Vitamin A helps with eyesight development.
-The benefits of Vitamin A and Vitamin C does not end there, both nutrients are great for your postpartum recovery as they improve your collagen formation to promote wound healing around the genital and caesarean area after labour.
+Specifically, Vitamin C in your breast milk helps with allergy prevention, while Vitamin A helps with eyesight development.
+The benefits of Vitamin A and Vitamin C do not end there, both nutrients are great for your postpartum recovery as they improve your collagen formation to promote wound healing around the genital and caesarean area after labour.
 Sounds like a wholesome diet to us!

 Some examples of food that are rich in Vitamin A include carrots, pumpkin, wolfberries, amaranth and spinach.
 On the other hand, foods that contain a high amount of Vitamin C are red dates, capsicum, lotus root, tomatoes and snow peas.